Rose Valley, Pennsylvania: Transportation

 As of 2008 there were 5.02 mi of public roads in Rose Valley, of which 1.30 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 3.72 mi were maintained by the borough.

 No numbered highways serve Rose Valley directly.
 Main thoroughfares include Rose Valley Road, which follows a northwest-to-southeast alignment through the heart of the borough, and Brookhaven Road, which follows a northeast-to-southwest alignment along the southeastern edge of the borough.

 Geography

 Rose Valley is located in central Delaware County, 1.5 mi south of Media, the county seat, and 4 mi north of Chester.
 It is bordered by Nether Providence Township to the north, east, and south, and by Middletown Township to the west.
-Ridley Creek, a south-flowing tributary of the Delaware River, forms the western boundary of the borough.
+Ridley Creek, a southward-flowing tributary of the Delaware River, forms the western boundary of the borough.

-According to the U.S. Census Bureau, the borough of Rose Valley has an area of 1.9 sqkm, all of it land.
-It has a humid subtropical climate (Cfa) and monthly average temperatures range from 32.6° F in January to 77.6° F in July.
+According to the U.S. Census Bureau, the borough of Rose Valley has an area of 1.9 sqkm, all land.
+It has a humid subtropical climate (Cfa) and monthly average temperatures range from 32.6 °F in January to 77.6 °F in July.
 The local hardiness zone is 7a.